krimple/springone2gx-addons-presentation/why-addons/slides.md

 * Achieve a RAD platform with your own code patterns
 * Share with others – re-use of your own conventions

-!SLIDE bullets
+!SLIDE bullets incremental

-# Share Architectural Patterns
+# Tip: Build a Library of Recipe commands

-* Your preferred ORM strategy
+* Your preferred ORM strategy / persistence mechanism
-* Your web platform configuration
+* Your web framework configuration
 * Your set of standard libraries
 * An Ajax approach
+* Javascript, CSS, bootstrap libraries
 * Anything you can think of...

-!SLIDE bullets incremental

-# Share with the community
+* Share it with the outside world!

-* Configuring your open source projects to work with Roo
-* Getting started with your application platform
-* Alternative to Maven archetypes